rtimmerman/misc/2017confwriteup.md

 ### Roderick Timmerman

 ### Abstract
-This year I attended the PHP Conference with the objectives of attending talks discussing the PHP language's internal structure, and dev ops.
-The PHP's workings of PHP's internal structure are a generally deemed mysterious and dangerous ground owing to the lack of documentation concerning them; so talk's such as this one, by Derick Rethams, are bound to be interesting.
+Amongst the various talks held at the PHP Conference, a significant number of talks focused on the core internals of PHP.
+The workings of PHP's internal structure are a generally deemed mysterious and dangerous ground owing to the lack of documentation concerning them; so talks like "It's all About the Goto" by Derick Rethams (maintainer of extensions such as VLD, Xdebug, and more) are bound to be insightful.

-This conference talk demonstrated that it is possible to view some of the inner workings of PHP using the available VLD extension, that all control structures and loops are expressed by various types of jump statements (neé GOTO statements).
-Further to this it thus possible to see ways of optimising the use of various constructs in PHP allowing for faster and cleaner code.
+Retham's conference talk demonstrated that it is possible to view some of the inner workings of PHP using the VLD extension, that all control structures and loops are expressed by various types of jump statements (née GOTO statements) within PHP which could be useful for debugging alongside other tools like XDebug.
+Further to this, it beomes possible to see ways of optimising the use of PHP's various constructs and built-ins allowing for faster and cleaner code.

+Disclaimer: Neither the talk or this document recommend the use of the `goto` statement itself in PHP!

-### How PHP Gets to Byte Code
+### How PHP Runs Code
 The key to understanding the inner workings is to know the way the PHP executable works when executing code.
-PHP can execute code in different depending on the context within which it is being used, this achieved through the use of the SAPI (Server Application Programming Interface) some examples of which are: `cgi (common gateway interface)`, `fpm-fcgi (php-fpm)`, `cli (command line interface)`, and so on.
-For the purpose of this writeup let's focus on the `cli` SAPI.
+PHP can execute code in different ways depending on the context within which it is being used, this achieved through the use of the SAPI (Server Application Programming Interface) some examples of which are: `cgi (common gateway interface)`: the traditional web server api, `fpm-fcgi (php-fpm)`: the api for using a resident instance of php running within a server context, `cli (command line interface)`: used when executing php on command line, and so on.
+For the purpose of this write-up let's focus on the `cli` SAPI.
 The `cli` executes PHP code in the following order:

 1. Load Core PHP executable
 2. MINIT (Initialise compiled modules)